 Prevention of Ectopic Pregnancy

-Ectopic Pregnancy: Understanding Risks and Prevention Strategies
+Ectopic Pregnancy: Understanding Risks and Prevention Strategies to protect future fertility and ensure safe, successful clinical outcomes.

 An ectopic pregnancy is a critical medical complication where a newly formed embryo implants outside the main uterine cavity.
 This condition demands immediate clinical attention.
 According to Prof. (Dr.) Abha Majumdar, early identification and proactive management are vital to protect a woman’s future fertility and overall health.
 This guide outlines the anatomical risk factors and specialized preventative protocols utilized at Sir Ganga Ram Hospital.